mocism/Unet_for_MNIST_reconstruction/README.md

 ## Architecture

 Referencing from U-net original paper of u-shape network where it has encoding path, decoding path and skip connection connecting the two side.
+The model were adjusted to be used with 28X28 2D images.

 ![unet](https://imgur.com/0YKKLWI.png)